Risa Vetri Ferman: Politics

 In 2011 Ferman was re-elected for a second term as Montgomery County District Attorney.
 As a result of her prolific fundraising (raising around $237,000) rumors arose that she was running for Pennsylvania Attorney General, however, she remained at her District Attorney post.
 Philadelphia Magazine profiled Ferman in 2011 as a result of her success as District Attorney with regard to her position on politics and types of crime rising throughout Montgomery County.

 As of January 2015, Ferman decided to leave her position as District Attorney and run for a seat on the Pennsylvania Court of Common Pleas as Judge in Montgomery County.

-In August 2015, DA Ferman charged Pennsylvania Attorney General Kathleen Kane for her alleged involvement in the leaking of confidential investigative information to a newspaper and for her subsequent attempts to cover up these actions.
+In August 2015, Ferman charged Pennsylvania Attorney General Kathleen Kane for her alleged involvement in the leaking of confidential investigative information to a newspaper and for her subsequent attempts to cover up these actions.
 Following the leak, a grand jury investigated and recommended the arrest and filing of criminal charges against Kane for felony perjury and multiple misdemeanors nine months prior to her being charged.
 However, Ferman launched her own independent criminal investigation into the allegations against Kane.
 Ultimately DA Ferman concluded that it was appropriate to file criminal charges against the Attorney General.
 Kane's criminal trial for felony charges of perjury and obstruction began on August 8, 2016.
 On August 15, she was convicted on all nine counts.